dougeby/IntuneDocs/intune/quickstart-create-group.md

 ---

-# Quickstart: Use groups to manage users
+# Quickstart: Create a group to manage users

-In this quickstart, you will use Intune to create a group based on existing users.
+In this quickstart, you will use Intune to create a group based on an existing user.
 Groups are used to manage your users and control your employees' access to your company resources.
-These resources can be part of your company's intranet or external resources, such as SharePoint sites, SaaS apps, or web apps.
+These resources can be part of your company's intranet or can be external resources, such as SharePoint sites, SaaS apps, or web apps.

 >[!NOTE]
 >Intune provides pre-created **All Users** and **All Devices** groups in the console with built-in optimizations for your convenience.